timche/steam-chat/README.md

 ## Why?

-The Steam application on macOS has rendering issues in Steam Friends for me and is general pain in the ass to use.
+The Steam application on macOS has rendering issues in Steam Friends for me and is in general pain in the ass to use because of bugs.

 ## Disclaimer